Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

   - Automated, so it can be put into a test suite and run easily.
 Having an automated test suite means you can quickly assess the data warehouse-wide impact of introducing new SQL.
   - Fast, so you’re not waiting forever for the test suite to finish.
 If a test takes longer than a minute or so, I’ll attempt to break it up into multiple tests or I’ll test a smaller sample.
   - Independent, so it can be run at any time and in any order.
+- Optimise for performance - check the query/execution plan

 ### Source data testing